morrilet/TutorialWorldGenerationWiki/Additional-Facet-Production.md

     }
 }
 ```
+You are probably wondering why the getWorldRegion() method returns an iterable 'list' of Vector2i's.
+The reason behind this was explained above.
+Compare the getWorldRegion() to a map of the Earth.
+The map has coordinates, x and y.
+The y-coordinate does NOT specify the height of the terrain.
+Here in this example it's the 3D-world z-coordinate.
+An instance of SurfaceHeightFacet always uses this system, and you use SurfaceHeightFacet.getWorld(x, y); to get the height of the terrain on that particular coordinate.
+Again, the coordinate passed in here is the 3D-world Z coordinate!
+Not the height!
+The method returns the height.
+I hope that helps to clarify that.

 Here we are discarding 99% of the positions and setting the remaining values to true at surface height when in the range of the facet.

 The last remaining piece is to rasterize these "houses" into the world and then plug all them in to the world builder.